All About Garage Door Insulation

 Pros.
 The benefits of insulated garage doors include added warmth to households due to improved thermal boundaries.
 When your garage door is insulated, the door itself is rendered more air–tight.
 Therefore, air has less ability to slip between the panels and make your garage space cold on winter days.

 With enhanced warmth to the garage, the adjacent living areas have a stronger buffer zone from the outside cold.
 When temperatures dip to freezing levels, an insulated garage door can keep your house warmer around the clock.
 That way, you can ease up on your heating system and lower your energy bills, which can lead to huge savings over the course of a cold season.
-In short, the pros of garage door insulation are as follows:
+The pros of garage door insulation are as follows:

 - Increased warmth within a garage space.